Kevin Harvick: 2014: Stewart–Haas Racing and Cup Series Championship

 The following week at Phoenix, Harvick started 13th and dominated the race, leading 224 of 312 laps, holding off Dale Earnhardt Jr. and Brad Keselowski over the final seven laps to win.
 This was Harvick's first win for Stewart–Haas Racing and snapped a tie with Jimmie Johnson for most all-time wins at Phoenix.

 However, following Phoenix came a bizarre five-race stretch in which Harvick finished 36th or worse four times, due to a hub failure at Las Vegas (41st), a cut oil line at Bristol (39th), a blown tire at Auto Club (36th), and an engine failure at Texas (42nd) – each time squandering one of the fastest cars on the track, as well as leading the most laps.

 At Darlington, Harvick dominated the Bojangles' Southern 500 and overtook Dale Earnhardt Jr. on the final lap to win his second race for Stewart–Haas Racing.
 Harvick almost won the Coca-Cola 600 for the third time in four years, but a poor pit stop with 250 laps left cost him the race.
 He recovered to score a second-place finish but finished 5.55 seconds behind Jimmie Johnson.

 Harvick won the pole, both at Michigan and Indianapolis.
 In the Irwin Tools Night Race, Harvick controlled the race early.
 His race, however, turned for the worse when Harvick was later penalized by NASCAR for speeding on pit road, ensuring an 11th-place finish.
 During the Chase, now using an elimination format, Harvick went on to win the Bank of America 500 at Charlotte, giving him his third win of the season and ensuring his advancement to the next round.

 At Texas Motor Speedway, Harvick got a second-place finish but started controversy after instigating a fight between Jeff Gordon and Brad Keselowski on pit road immediately following the race.

 At Phoenix, Harvick won the race and swept both 2014 races at Phoenix, allowing him to transfer into the final round of the Chase at Homestead.

 At Homestead–Miami Speedway, Harvick was consistent all day long, occasionally battling with Jeff Gordon for the lead.
 After a late caution, Harvick decided to pit with four tires.
 Rebounding after restarting outside the top ten, Harvick managed to reach the top five when another caution occurred.
 Harvick took the lead away from Denny Hamlin, and in the end, held off fellow championship contender Ryan Newman to win the Ford Ecoboost 400 and the Sprint Cup Championship by one position over Newman.
-This was Harvick's first and only Sprint Cup Series championship in his career.